jsgoodlife0511/A-Reflection-on-LLM-Parameters/Reflection on LLM Model Training/Inference(sampling) Parameters.md

 r > 1 : Repeats are penalized more.
 r < 1 : Repeats are rewarded.
 ### 7) guided_decoding (structured output)
-Controlls the model’s output during generation. (ex, toward specific file formats)
+Controlls the model’s output during generation. (ex, toward specific file formats or "choose one option")